St. Cloud, MN

 Chances are, even if you’re not 'doing' inbound marketing, you’re likely using several pieces of it.
 Do you blog?
 Post on social media?
 Send emails, have a website, design brand-related information, provide downloadable content, or ask contacts and customers for their information?
 Inbound, inbound, inbound.

-If you’re implementing inbound marketing into your campaigns and marketing efforts on a daily basis, it can get to be your ‘standard.’
-It becomes your methodology and how you practice effective marketing.
-But don’t think of inbound marketing as a separate piece – it can (and should) be integrated into everything you do – and this includes events.
+If you’re implementing inbound marketing into your campaigns and marketing efforts on a daily basis, it can become your ‘standard.’
+It becomes your methodology, as well as how you practice effective marketing.
+But don’t think of inbound marketing as a separate piece – it can (and should) be integrated into everything you do.
+And this includes events.

 Just as inbound marketing can help you reach goals and beef up your marketing – it can take your event to the next level.
-Below are just three ideas and examples to get the ball rolling.
+Below are three simple but effective ideas and examples to get the ball rolling.

-And social media isn’t just powerful for the host of the event.
-As an event sponsor, speaker, booth participant, or attendee, social media can be a big deal for you too.
-How will you invite people to come and talk with you, or spread your message, explain why you’re there, and let them know what value you bring?
+How will you invite people to come and talk with you, or spread your message?
+Social media gives people a platform to explain why they attended and let their network know what value they bring.
 Social media.
 It’s quick, it’s easy, and with a little digging to find the proper hashtag or group, you can start reaching out.

-Think big, try new things, and work to connect social media with your other elements for the domino effect.
+Think big, try new things, and work to connect social media with other elements to create a domino effect.

-The key to great email marketing with your event is getting the right information to the right individuals at the right time.
+The key to great email marketing for your event is getting the right information to the right individuals at the right time.
 You don’t want to bombard them or give them so much information they no longer need your event.
-But rather, use email marketing to craft messages to stay engaged with your contacts and continually give them information – in whatever fashion is right for you, blogs, offers, etc. – to help them further their buyer’s journey.
+But rather, use email marketing to craft messages to stay engaged with your contacts and continually give them little bits of information — including links to blogs, offers, and more — to help them further their buyer’s journey.
+Balance is key.

 A major part of effective email marketing is knowing your persona.
 If you don’t know who you’re talking to, how they like to be communicated with, or what types of information they’re most likely to engage with, you’ll likely have little success with this avenue.
-Again – email marketing is just one piece of inbound marketing to fit into your overall event strategy and plan.
+Again, email marketing is just one piece of inbound marketing that you can (and should) fit into your overall event strategy and plan.

 We regularly share insights on how we approach marketing.
 Get on the list.